oarina/small-bag-travel/README.md

 ![Image Description](./assets/images/website_presentation.jpg)
 [Small Bag Travels](https://oarina.github.io/small-bag-travel/) is a static website designed for an Irish travel blogger.
-The goal is to highlight to a reader three most intriguing journey recollections and redirect them to a full article so that they can enjoy bloggers deeper recital of his travels.
-The website wants to borrow from the style and feel of the Facebook blog so that blogger's personality can come through.
+The goal is to highlight to a reader three most intriguing journey recollections and redirect them to a full article so that they can enjoy the bloggers in depth recital of his travels.
+The website wants to borrow from the style and feel of the Facebook blog so that the blogger's personality can come through.
 Reader can also fill the form or subscribe for updates.
 # Tble of Contents
 1. <details open>
     <summary><a href="#ux">UX</a></summary>